A nephrologist is a physician who specializes in the field of nephrology.

 - high blood pressure that’s more challenging to control

 - swelling in your legs

 - a rare or inherited cause of kidney disease

-A nephrologist is a type of doctor that specializes in diseases and conditions that affect the kidneys.
-Nephrologists work to treat conditions such as chronic kidney disease and help to delay the progression of kidney disease to end-stage kidney disease (requiring dialysis or transplant).
+A nephrologist is a type of doctor who specializes in diseases and conditions that affect the kidneys.
+Nephrologists work to treat conditions such as chronic kidney disease and help delay the progression of kidney disease to end-stage kidney disease (requiring dialysis or transplant).